 My children are such little blessings.
 Every day I am blessed to be with them I learn more about myself and them.
-Right now they are really into Star Wars.
+Just a few short years ago they were really into Star Wars.
 A popular salutation in those movies is “may the force be with you.”
 Well I’d like to kick this topic off with something more powerful than the force.
 The topic is grace.

 I once heard that grace was getting something I didn’t deserve and mercy was withholding what I did deserve.
 I’m not sure who originally said that but it’s pithy and full of truth.
 There’s an old story regarding C.S.
 Lewis around a table of European intelligences and they were all mulling over the differences in world faiths.
-And in typical Lewis fashion when they inquire as to what he thinks sets Christianity apart, he says quite simply, “grace.”
+And in typical Lewis fashion when they inquired as to what he thought set Christianity apart from other belief systems, he says quite simply, “grace.”
 Simple, yet so hard for humans to give, receive, and comprehend.
-Yet we shower family and friends with presents for birthdays, Christmas, and other special occasions don’t we?
+Yet we shower family and friends with salutations and presents for birthdays, Christmas, and other special occasions don’t we?
 So we have to understand it a little.

 A picture of this grace is if I was staring you face to face and had a gift in my hand.
 Suppose there was a pedestal standing in between us and I said this gift was from me to you and put it on the pedestal.
 If it remains on the pedestal, it’s still your gift, you’ll just never know what’s inside the package.
 If you take possession of it and physically open it, only then will you truly know the contents of the package and be the recipient.
 In this picture the process of gifting the package is grace.
 I gave you something you didn’t deserve or maybe didn’t even want, but I care about you so much I just had to do it anyway.
 The gift inside is salvation and unless you open up the package, you’ll just have the gifting of the gift (in this case grace), but you won’t know the contents (salvation) because you have not received the package into your possession.
 Please open the package.
 Doesn’t everyone like presents anyway?